Skip to main content

 KeyDescriptionLifespan

-kameleoonFullApplicationCodeContains Kameleoon entire codebase, which is needed for simulation purposes (as the production version of the application file is optimized for size and does not contain all the code).1 hour
+kameleoonFullApplicationCodeContains the entire Kameleoon codebase, which is needed for simulation purposes (as the production version of the application file is optimized for size and does not contain all the code).1 hour

 kameleoonVariation-${variationId}Variation code and data for preview or simulation purposes.1 hour